azzenn4/sys-novast/README.md

     and Linux offers superior I/O performance (eg. Tesseract-OCR).

     Initial goal of this project is provided as an Open-Source software specifically designed for the mental health industry.
-It is not intended for revenue generation or profit.
+It is not intended for revenue generation or profit by filling the gap of contextual emotional awareness and emotional intelligence found in common chatbots.

     Thus, developer sees an opportunity that this project have a potential for alot more diverse use.